Create charts for contact tracing

 The radial layout displays the nodes with the highest centrality near the center, with links directed outward in an orbital pattern.

-- Close the Layer options pane and on the ribbon, click Save.
+- Close the Layer options pane.
+On the workbook toolbar, click Save.

 You have created a relationship between two separate datasets containing cases and locations and then created a link chart.
-Next, you will create charts that display how the virus has spread through the community and then connect charts to the link chart.
+Next, you will create charts and tables that display how the virus has spread through the community.

 Create charts to analyze cases